-If you have an allergy to loratadine or any other part of this drug.
+Do not give to a child who has kidney disease.
+If you have an allergy to levocetirizine, cetirizine, or any other part of this drug.
 Tell your doctor if you are allergic to any drugs.
 Make sure to tell about the allergy and what signs you had.
 This includes telling about rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+If you have very bad kidney disease.
 If you are breast-feeding.

 Sometimes drugs are not safe when you take them with certain other drugs and food. - Taking them together can cause bad side effects. - Be sure to talk to your doctor about all the drugs you take.